 Water analysis and source water assessments

 To view a more detailed water analysis or the Safe Drinking Water Act source water assessment for Searchlight, use the links below.
-Data reported in 2017 was collected in 2016.
+Data reported was collected in the previous calendar year.

 - Searchlight Source Water Assessment